Who’s Stephanie A. Smelser

 2020 Lots of Fish street murals and she joined many artists to support the opening doors BACA show.
 BACA is a local Connecticut art gallery Smelser painted doors designed to metaphorically show the ending of one cycle or closing of one door and to begin new cycles and open new doors of unknown possibilities!
 BACA’s outside art door show was to encourage people to start returning outside to support community stores, restaurants, galleries, and more.

 Einstein, a famous scientist said: “Imagination is more important than knowledge”.
 For knowledge is limited to all we know and understand, while imagination embraces the entire world, and all there ever will be to know and understand”.
-Stephanie Smelser loves inviting the imagination, to open “doors” of possibility as well as ending cyclic swirling patterns going nowhere especially ending silence for talking is human.
+Stephanie Smelser loves inviting the imagination, to open “doors” of possibility.

 In 2021 and 2023 Stephanie also contacted Joann Moran from Lots of Fish.
 Together with over 100 students they painted on the street in New Haven.
 Together with the Quinnipiac STEM school students worked hard painting after they filled many trash bags with trash and other debris.
 Students worked together to get the mural site clean and ready for painting.
 Only rain in the drain!!
 Back in the classroom time was spent teaching students how water goes down the sewer drain and eventually leads to the ocean.